 The Balkan League could not make further progress inside the Ottoman Empire because differences emerged among them regarding the sharing of the spoils, particularly Macedonian territory.
 Bulgaria took its attention away from the Ottoman Empire and attacked its former allies, Greece and Serbia on 16 June 1913.
 This was the Second Balkan War.
 Romania, which had its own grievances against Bulgaria, joined the war on the side of Greece and Serbia.

 Bulgaria was decisively defeated in the Second Balkan War which lasted for six weeks (June 29 to August 10, 1913).
-But this war gave the Ottoman Empire, now under the CUP, the opportunity to take back some of the territory that it had lost in the First Balkan War.
+This war provided the Ottoman Empire, now under the CUP, with the opportunity to take back some of the territory that it had lost in the First Balkan War.
 Thrace and Edirne went back to the Ottomans.
 The Treaty of Constantinople brought the Second Balkan War to an end.
-But neither side was happy with the territories that it had and new wars were inevitable.
+However, neither side was happy with the territories that it had and new wars were inevitable.

-During the First World War that followed, there were large-scale genocides against the Greeks (and the Armenians) in Asia Minor and several other parts of the Ottoman Empire.
+During the First World War that followed, there was systematic massacre of the Greeks (and the Armenians) in Asia Minor and several other parts of the Ottoman Empire.
 By the end of the war, more than million Greeks had fled from the Ottoman lands to Greece and other places in Europe.

 The Megali idea of restoring the Byzantine Empire was weakened considerably but it did not die with the debacle in the war of 1919 to 1922.
 The idea is still alive.
-It continues to inspire some political movements in Greece, though it is no longer a driving force behind Greek foreign policy.
+It continues to inspire some political movements in Greece.